Every Thursday in Finland, a bean soup called hernekeitto, made of cooked peas, is eaten.

 Why is it called “Thursday soup”?

-One possible reason for this is that hernekeitto has long been eaten on Thursday, the day before, as a nutritional food to get through the Friday fast.
+One possible reason is that hernekeitto has long been eaten on Thursday, the day before, as a nutritional food to get through the Friday fast.

 In Catholicism, Friday was designated as a “day of fasting.”